 At about the same time, and for the same reasons, the private health insurance industry was changing as well.
-Prepaid group practice plans, now called HMOs, began to enroll more subscribers, and new forms of managed care, preferred provider organizations (PPOs), and point-of-service (POS) plans were developing.
+Prepaid group practice plans, now called HMOs, began to enroll more subscribers, and new forms of managed care-PPOs, and point-of-service (POS) plans-were developing.